xiaoyunyang/xiaoyunyang.github.io/content/post/life/experience-buying-home-in-ny-during-covid.md

 # After Closing

-- Check out NYC.gov STAR
+- Check out [NYC.gov STAR](https://www.tax.ny.gov/star/).
+You are [eligible](https://www.tax.ny.gov/pit/property/star/eligibility.htm) for Basic STAR if the property is your primary residence and your income is $500,000 or less for teh STAR credit or $250,000 or less for the STAR exemption.
+Hint: get the block and lot number for your property [here](http://maps.nyc.gov/doitt/nycitymap/).
 - Sign up for NYC department of finance.
-Create an account at [www.nyc.gov/dofinvite](www.nyc.gov/dofinvite) using an invitation code.
+Create an account at [www.nyc.gov/dofinvite](https://nyc.gov/dofinvite) using an invitation code.
 I got sent the invitation code in mail along wth the instruction for how to use this resource.
-This website allows you to ask questions and track the questions you asked about my co-op building's property taxes, property taxes I may qualify for. [www.nyc.gov/ownerexemption](www.nyc.gov/ownerexemption) has information on how to apply for property tax exemptions.
+This website allows you to ask questions and track the questions you asked about my co-op building's property taxes, property taxes I may qualify for. [www.nyc.gov/ownerexemption](https://nyc.gov/ownerexemption) has information on how to apply for property tax exemptions.
 I will need to contact my co-op board to apply for the co-op abatement.
 - The Stock and lease is for the Co-op held by the lender until I pay off my loan.
 Then, I will receive the stock and lease.

 # Timeline